quentincloudsnow/automationcenter/AutomationCenter.md

 ## Conclusion

 In this **Automation Center** lab, we have seen how an Automation CoEs can use Automation Center to govern their end-to-end multi-vendor automation life cycles from one place.
 We have seen how the automation request can be funnel from (Service Catalog Request), reviewed and vetted from the Automation Center workspace.
-Also with the Automation Center dashboard, we have seen how Automation CoEs ca can view real-time metrics and analytics for their Automation activities indenpendtly of the automation tools used for their projects.
+Also with the Automation Center dashboard, we have seen how Automation CoEs can view real-time metrics and analytics for their Automation activities independently of the automation tools used for their projects.